-Magnetic fields tend to have a minor impact on the structure of ordinary stars, and even a minor impact on their spectra (fields less than 105 G or so are difficult to detect in stars other than the Sun).
+As we have discussed, magnetic fields tend to have a minor impact on the structure of ordinary stars, and even a minor impact on their spectra (fields less than 105 G or so are difficult to detect in stars other than the Sun).
 For neutron stars, however, their effect on the spectrum is dominant, as is their effect on radiation transport properties, which are in turn the most important energy transport mechanisms near the surface of the star.